Careers360 Logo

 P-block Elements - Notes, Topics, Formula, Books, FAQs

-p-block elements are the elements that are from group 13 to group 18 elements in the periodic table.
+P-block elements start from group 13 and end to group 18 elements in the periodic table.
 The general valence electronic configuration of these elements is ns2np1-6.
 The properties of these elements are greatly influenced by several factors like atomic size, electronegativity, ionization enthalpy, etc. In oxidation states as well, most of these elements show multiple oxidation states.
 The maximum oxidation state shown by any of these elements is the number of valence electrons.
 Thus in this article, we will study the chemistry of elements from group 13 to group 18.

 These elements have various real-life applications that we observe around us on a daily basis.
 Some of them are mentioned below.

 • Aluminum is a very important member of p-block elements.
-It is in the manufacturing of aeroplanes.
+It is in the manufacturing of airplanes.

 Overview of the chapter

-p-block elements consist of the elements that are from group 13 to group 18.
+P-block elements consist of elements from group 13 to group 18.
 These elements have various properties and characteristics that are important to learn.
 These p-block elements are completely different from each other.
 Some members of this group are metals like aluminum, some are metalloids like silicon and germanium, and rest are non-metals like oxygen, chlorine, etc.

 Electronic Configuration

-The general electronic configuration of p-block elements are given as follows:
+The general electronic configuration of p-block elements is given as follows:

 Group 13 elements: ns2 np1